 Platinum is the elite level just under 1K.

 Premier Gold is the level just under Platinum.

 Star Alliance Gold members

-Star Alliance Silver status is the higher level of Star Alliance status and you will receive this if you are a United Premier Gold member.
+Star Alliance Gold status is the higher level of Star Alliance status and you will receive this if you are a United Premier Gold member.
 This status is useful because it comes with lounge perks.

 Customers seated in premium cabins: United Polaris, United First and United Business